Value Creation Process and Materiality

 7.Health and productivity management, work-life balance

-Non-Financial KPI FY2023 Results FY2026 Targets Relevant SDGs
+Non-Financial KPI FY2023 Results FY2026 Targets SDGs being contributed to

 Percentage of employees aged 35 or over who have had a health examination (non-consolidated)